puffscoin/web3.js/docs/web3-puffs-accounts.rst

-.. _eth-accounts:
+.. _puffs-accounts:

 .. include:: include_announcement.rst

 =================
-web3.eth.accounts
+web3.puffs.accounts
 =================

-The ``web3.eth.accounts`` contains functions to generate PUFFScoin accounts and sign transactions and data.
+The ``web3.puffs.accounts`` contains functions to generate PUFFScoin accounts and sign transactions and data.

-.. note:: This package got NOT audited until now.
-Take precautions to clear memory properly, store the private keys safely, and test transaction receiving and sending functionality properly before using in production!

 .. code-block:: javascript

-    import {Accounts} from 'web3-eth-accounts';
+    import {Accounts} from 'web3-puffs-accounts';

     // Passing in the eth or web3 package is necessary to allow retrieving chainId, gasPrice and nonce automatically
     // for accounts.signTransaction().